 Unlike every other childhood cause, children suffering from abuse lack a natural parental constituency for advocacy and funding.
 The alternative investment industry, in their support of Help For Children, has clearly stood up for these children.

-Help For Children is a direct result of the commitment that Hedge Funds Care and Private Equity Cares has shown to the issue.
-With the active support of our Board of Directors and other partners, HFC raises money and awards grants in 13 major cities in 7 countries.
-To date, HFC has given more than $51 million in grants to prevent and treat child abuse.
+Help For Children is a direct result of the commitment that the Alternative Investment industry has shown to the issue.
+With the active support of our Board of Directors and other partners, HFC raises money and awards grants in 10 locations across 5 countries.
+To date, HFC has given more than $56 million in grants to prevent and treat child abuse.

 In responding to the complex issues around child maltreatment, HFC grants take a multi-faceted approach in the types of programs funded.
 We currently fund programs in the following four impact areas.

 Every grantee goes through a rigorous funding process.
 Grantees must submit a Letter of Intent and then be invited to submit a full proposal.

 Potential grantees are asked to identify the outcomes they expect to achieve with a Help For Children grant.
 Those outcomes must be related to preventing and treating child abuse.
 In addition, every potential grantee must identify how they will measure success in achieving those outcomes.